 What is Dream Sociometry?

-Dream Sociometry interviews animate and inanimate characters in your dreams, nightmares, life issues, near death experience, current events, historic occurrences, myth, and fiction.
+Dream Sociometry interviews animate and inanimate characters and elements in your dreams, nightmares, life issues, near death experiences, current events, historic occurrences, myth, and fiction.
 You take the role of first yourself and then various other perspectives that are invested in the experience you are investigating.
-The result is a multi-perspectival and collective reframing of any experience in ways that addresses issues of importance to you.
+The result is a multi-perspectival and collective reframing of any experience in ways that address issues of importance to you.
 Dream Sociometry is one facet of Integral Deep Listening, a transpersonal form of dream yoga and integral life practice that identifies and reduces barriers to balance and inner peace while accessing and amplifying sources of same that are authentic and personally relevant.
-For information about Integral Deep Listening, see Dillard, J., Waking Up.
+For an overview of the components of Integral Deep Listening, explore the IDL video curricula on this site or see Dillard, J., Waking Up.

 What is the purpose of Dream Sociometry?